Question: Can a husband and wife operate a business as a sole proprietorship or do they need to be a partnership?

 - The only members in the joint venture are a husband and wife who file a joint tax return,

-- The trade or business is owned and operated by the spouses as co-owners (and not in the name of a state law entity such as an LLC or LLP),
+- The spouses own and operate the trade or business as co-owners (and not in the name of a state law entity such as an LLC or LLP),

-- The husband and wife must each materially participate in the trade or business, and
+- The husband and wife must each materially participate in the trade or business, or maintain a farm as a rental business without materially participating (for self-employment tax purposes) in the operation or management of the farm, and

-- Both spouses must elect qualified joint venture status on Form 1040 (PDF) by dividing the items of income, gain, loss, deduction, credit and expenses in accordance with their respective interests in such venture and each spouse filing with the Form 1040 a separate Schedule C (Form 1040) (PDF), Schedule C-EZ (Form 1040) (PDF), or Form 4835 (PDF) accordingly, and, if required, a separate Schedule SE (Form 1040) (PDF) to pay self-employment tax.
+- Both spouses must elect qualified joint venture status on Form 1040 (.pdf), U.S. Individual Income Tax Return, by dividing the items of income, gain, loss, deduction, credit and expenses in accordance with their respective interests in such venture.
+Each spouse files with the Form 1040 a separate Schedule C (Form 1040) (.pdf), Profit or Loss From Business, Schedule C-EZ (Form 1040) (.pdf), Net Profit From Business, Schedule F (Form 1040) (.pdf), Profit of Loss From Farming, or Form 4835 (.pdf), Farm Rental Income and Expenses, accordingly, and if required, a separate Schedule SE (Form 1040) (.pdf), Self-Employment Tax, to pay self-employment tax.

 Husband and wife businesses in community property states may sometimes qualify to be treated similarly to a sole proprietorship.
-For Special Rules for Spouses in Community States see Rev. Proc.
-2002-69 and the Instructions for Schedule C (PDF).
+For Special Rules for Spouses in Community States, see Revenue Procedure 2002-69 and the Instructions for Schedule C (.pdf).

 - Publication 334, Tax Guide for Small Business